frankframework/frank-manual/docs/source/deploying/security.rst

 Containerized Authentication
 -------------------------------

-To add authentication to your Frank!Console Open your ``deploymentspecifics.properties`` and add the following lines of code:
+To add authentication to your Frank!Console Open your ``DeploymentSpecifics.properties`` and add the following lines of code:

 .. literalinclude:: ../../../src/administratorManualProperties/DeploymentSpecifics.properties
       :language: none